d3b-center/peds-brain-auto-seg-public/README.md

     docker compose up
     ```

     or if the yaml is not named `docker-compose.yml` then specify the file with -f:
     ```
     docker compose -f docker-compose_t1ceandt2orflair.yml up
     ```

 It takes about an hour to fully process a single subject's data (depending on your machine specs).
-Model predictions will be stored in an `output/` folder with files named `[subID]_pred_brainTumorSeg.nii.gz` .
+Model predictions will be stored in an `output/` folder with files named `[subID]_pred_brainTumorSeg[/WholeTumorSeg].nii.gz`, OR for T1CE and T2/FLAIR model `[subID]_pred_enhancingTumorSeg.nii.gz` (enhancing region only).

 ## Usage & Citations